INTERVIEW ANSD LIVE PHOTOS BY MARKO SYRJÄLÄ

 Bobby: I’ll use it tonight.
 A smaller one, we didn’t bring the big one.
 When you’re supporting, there’s not that much room on the stage sometimes, you know?

 Metal-Rules: You’ll be playing for about an hour.
-Will there be time enough for a drum solo?
+Is there time enough for a drum solo?

 Metal-Rules: Half an hour drum solo, perhaps?